Spot-hinta-fi/Shelly/README.md

 ## Shelly scripts in this package

+### Vesivaraaja
-1. Vesivaraaja: For Finland, designed especially for water boiler heating during night and afternoon hours.
+For Finland, designed especially for water boiler heating during night and afternoon hours.
 NOTE!
 This does NOT always use the day's cheapest hours - use Minimal Heating script for maximum effiency.

+### Pikakoodi
-3. Pikakoodi: For Finland, to use simple pre-defined rules, see https://spot-hinta.fi/pikakoodit/
+For Finland, to use simple pre-defined rules, see https://spot-hinta.fi/pikakoodit/

+### Minimal Heating
-4. Minimal Heating: Excellent choice for many cases, for example for water boiler and floor heating.
+Excellent choice for many cases, for example for water boiler and floor heating.
 Very versatile.

+### Smart Heating
-5. Smart Heating: Can control heating based on outdoor temperature and much more.
+Can control heating based on outdoor temperature and much more.

-6. Rank and Price Limit: Can control two relays according to the fixed price, average price and cheapest price
+### Rank and Price Limit
+Can control two relays according to the fixed price, average price and cheapest price

+### Smart Monitoring
-7. Smart Monitoring: Monitors internet connection and script execution.
+Monitors internet connection and script execution.
 Stores relay status change history to spot-hinta.fi cloud.

+### Street light
-8. Street light: Only for Shelly Plus Plug S as those it has the RGB led.
+Only for Shelly Plus Plug S as those it has the RGB led.
 Makes the led green/yellow/red depending on electricity price.